-In the Save Our Bones Program I recommend taking a minimum of 500 mg a day of Vitamin C, either ascorbic acid, sodium ascorbate, or the ascorbate bound to other minerals.
+In the Osteoporosis Reversal Program I recommend taking a minimum of 500 mg a day of Vitamin C, either ascorbic acid, sodium ascorbate, or the ascorbate bound to other minerals.
 I also encourage you to eat plenty of foods that contain it.
 They are all listed under the Foundation Foods, and include common staples such as oranges, tangerines, pineapple, cantaloupe, broccoli, cauliflower and many more.

 What is important to understand here is that 500 mg is the minimum amount.
 Vitamin C is water-soluble, which means that the body gets rid of it quickly and efficiently.
-Therefore, in the Save Our Bones Program I assert that, “…it is better to err on the high side.”
+Therefore, in the Osteoporosis Reversal Program I assert that, “…it is better to err on the high side.”

 And the study researchers agree on this – albeit a few years later – and write that,

 “While current recommendations may be valid for the prevention of scurvy, they are not necessarily appropriate for the prevention of osteoporosis.”1